-1. Be aware, your child may as likely be a cyberbully as be a target of cyberbullying.
+- Be aware, your child may as likely be a cyberbully as be a target of cyberbullying.
 Be alert to your child seeming upset after using the internet or their mobile phone.
 This might involve subtle comments or changes in relationships with friends.
-They might be unwilling to talk or be secretive about their online activities and mobile phone use.

-2. Talk with your children and understand the ways

-in which they are using the internet and their mobile phone.
-See the seven key messages for children (on the left) to get you started.

-- 3. Use the tools on the service and turn on in-built internet safety features. - 4.
-Remind your child not to retaliate. - 5.
-Keep the evidence of offending emails, text messages or online conversations.
+They might be unwilling to talk or be secretive about their online activities and mobile phone use. - Talk with your children and understand the ways in which they are using the internet and their mobile phone.
+See the seven key messages for children (on the left) to get you started. - Use the tools on the service and turn on in-built internet safety features. - Remind your child not to retaliate. - Keep the evidence of offending emails, text messages or online conversations. - Report cyberbullying: - Contact your child's school or C&LC if it involves another pupil, so that they can take appropriate action.